lacanoid/pgsparql/README.md

 SPARQL compiler functions  for PostgreSQL
 =======================================

 This is an extension for PostgreSQL.

+It helps one query SPARQL datasources.
+SPARQL queries are compiled into Postgres views, so you can use them nicely in SQL.

+It is currently used with Virtuoso, so it is useful with sources like dbpedia.
+It might or might not with other RDF backends.

 Installation
 ------------